Variational phylogenetic inference with products over bipartitions: Acknowledgements

 \section{Acknowledgements}

-We gratefully acknowledge all data contributors, i.e., the Authors and their Originating laboratories responsible for obtaining the specimens, and their Submitting laboratories for generating the genetic sequence and metadata and sharing via the GISAID Initiative, on which this research is based.
 This research was enabled in part by support provided by the Digital Research Alliance of Canada.
+We gratefully acknowledge all data contributors, \ie, the authors and their originating laboratories responsible for obtaining the specimens, and their submitting laboratories for generating the genetic sequence and metadata and sharing via the GISAID Initiative, on which this research is based.
+We also thank the anonymous reviewers for their helpful comments.